-Exotic animal ownership requires not only a willingness to care for unusual animals, but an understanding of the laws that restrict what kind of wildlife is allowed in particular states.
+Exotic animal ownership requires not only a willingness to care for unusual animals, but an understanding of the laws that regulate wildlife in particular states.

-Laws vary widely across the country, but all are shaped with the intent of protecting public health and safety—both human and non-human—from animals considered to be inherently dangerous.
+Laws vary widely across the country, but all are designed with the intent to protect public health and safety from animals considered to be inherently dangerous.